 Ever opened a screen recording file and felt your laptop groan?
 Or hit a Slack size limit trying to share a one-hour meeting?
-That "max quality" setting you picked might be massively overkill for what you actually need.
+That "max quality" setting you picked might be massively overkill for what you actually needed.

 Resolution is the pixel count of each frame.
 Screen recorders usually offer four common tiers:

-| Label | Dimensions | Common Name | Feel |
+| Label | Dimensions | Common name | Feel |

 |---|---|---|---|